mozilla/extension-workshop/README.md

 #### Asset paths

-For the asset-pipeline script to do it's thing, all you need to do is refer to all assets with a path beginning with `/assets/` if you do that everything else is handled for you ✨
+For the asset-pipeline script to do it's thing, all you need to do is refer to all assets with a path beginning with `/assets/` if you do that, everything else is handled for you ✨

 ## Development Guide: Content Updates